elixir-lang/elixir/docs/2_diving_in.md

 In the example above, we pass  a list `[1,2,3]` and the initial value `0` as arguments to loop.
 The list `[1,2,3]` is then matched against `[h|t]` which assigns `h = 1` and `t = [2,3]` and 0 is assigned to `acc`.

-Then, we add the head of the list to the accumulator `h + acc` and call the loop again using the recur function, passing the tail of the list as argument.
-The tail will once again match the `[h|t]` until the list empty, matching the final clause which returns the final result of `6`.
+Then, we add the head of the list to the accumulator `h + acc` and call the loop again using the `recur` function, passing the tail of the list as argument.
+The tail will once again match the `[h|t]` until the list is empty, matching the final clause which returns the final result of `6`.
 In other words, the loop is called 4 times until the list is empty and the recursion stops:

     loop [1,2,3], 0
     loop [2,3], 1